mikelo/container-kubernetes-tutorials/5-k8_basics/README.md

 The command above will create the Deployment and NodePort Service objects in OpenShift cluster, allowing the application to run and be accessed.

 Once the command has run successfully, open a browser and do the following:
-1. Open the console and select *demo* project
+1. Open the console and select *default* project

 ![](https://github.com/robipozzi/container-kubernetes-tutorials/blob/master/5-k8_basics/images/ocp-console.png)